Cardiomyopathy is a disease of

 by extreme stress.
 This type is not passed on through families and

 What happens to the heart?

-The changes to the heart are different for each type of
+The changes to your heart are different for each type of

 cardiomyopathy.
-They all affect the size and shape of the heart and
+They all affect the size and shape of your

-can also affect the way the electrical system makes the heart
+heart and can also affect the way the electrical system

 You can read more about how each type of